Locations:

 Outlook / Prognosis

-What is the outlook for someone with Ludwig’s angina?
+What’s the outlook for people with Ludwig’s angina?

-With fast treatments of antibiotics and surgery, most people survive Ludwig’s angina.
-About 8% of people who develop the infection die from the swelling and lack of oxygen (asphyxiation).
+Fatalities from Ludwig angina are rare, but they can happen.
+About 8% of people who develop the infection die from the swelling and lack of oxygen.

 Living With